 In determining how marital misconduct would affect your situation, it is important to determine which spouse is the supporting spouse.
 The supporting spouse is typically the spouse who earns more money.
 The dependent spouse is typically the spouse who earns less money.
 If there is evidence that the dependent spouse committed misconduct during the marriage, he/she will likely be denied alimony.
 If there is evidence that the supporting spouse committed misconduct during the marriage, he/she may be ordered to pay alimony.

 These scenarios are most clear-cut when the marital misconduct in question is infidelity.
 When your spouse has committed a different type of marital misconduct, the effect on alimony may vary.
 Judges typically give the greatest consideration to the most shocking or harmful instances of marital misconduct when determining alimony.
+Cohabitation with a romantic partner other than your spouse while you are still married makes you ineligible for alimony.
+It is in your best interest to communicate with your spouse through your attorney following a separation.
+This serves to prevent statements you make from being taken as admissions to any form of marital misconduct.
 An attorney can help clarify how much weight a judge is likely to give marital misconduct in your situation.